gni/gitup/readme.md

 ### Initial Setup

 For first-time use, the `setup` command is the best starting point.
-It will guide you through setting your name and email and then ask if you want to save it as your first profile.
+It will guide you through setting your name, email, and an optional GPG/SSH signing key.
+It will then ask if you want to save the result as your first profile.

 ```sh
 gitup setup